valeriadiniz/valeriadiniz/README.pt-br.md

   ## About me
   I'm a systems analyst and developer graduated from FATEC Ourinhos, Postgraduate in Industrial Process Automation and Robotics.

-  I'm a beginner developer and a technology enthusiast, currently studying Technology Management at Fatec de Assis.
+  I'm a beginner developer and a technology enthusiast, currently studying Technology Management at Fatec Assis.

   24 years old, I'm Brazilian.